-For visitors to Scotland however, Dark Sky events at our Visitor Centre in Kirroughtree offer the perfect chance to stargaze.
+For visitors to Scotland however, Galloway's Dark Sky Park, easily accessible from our Visitor Centre in Kirroughtree, offers the perfect chance to stargaze.
 Whether you’re an experienced telescope owner, night-time photography enthusiast, or just keen to uncover the night sky’s mysteries, the park is for you.
 Here, you can spot over 7000 stars and planets with the naked eye.
 You can even see the bright, silvery band of the Milky Way - often hidden by the lights of the cities.

-The Forestry Commission’s in-house astronomy expert is Keith Muir.
-He’s head of Visitor Services in Galloway Forest Park, and one of the architects of the Dark Sky Park project.
-As a new season of stargazing events kicks off for 2018, he talks us through the history, importance and legacy of the UK’s first and finest natural stellar observatory.
+Forestry and Land Scotland’s in-house astronomy expert is Keith Muir, one of the architects of the Dark Sky Park project.
+Here he talks us through the history, importance and legacy of the UK’s first and finest natural stellar observatory.

 As a beginner, what is the easiest constellation to spot in the night sky?

 The easiest constellation in the Northern Hemisphere is the Plough or Big Dipper, also known as Ursa Major (The Great Bear).
 It is also the constellation that allows us to find the northern or Pole star, by drawing a line from the two most right hand stars of the pan or ladle and following it upwards.

 Keith Muir, one of the founders of Galloway's Dark Sky Park

 Where is your favourite spot in the Dark Sky Park?